bsccf/Uni-notes/Electrical and electronic systems/3 Electric machines/1U Intro to AC machines/magnetomotive force.md

 ---
-aliases: [""]
+aliases: ["MMF"]
 tags: ["Question","QFormat3"]
 ---

 #### What is
 ## Magnetomotive force
-The current flowing in an electric circuit is due to the existence of [[electromotive force]] similarly magnetomotive force (MMF) is required to drive the magnetic flux in the magnetic circuit.
+The current flowing in an electric circuit is due to the existence of [[electromotive force]]; similarly the Magnetomotive force (MMF) is defined as the work done in moving a unit magnetic pole once around the magnetic circuit.
+It is a magnetic pressure that tends to set up magnetic flux in a magnetic circuit.

-It is the property of certain substances or phenomena that give rise to magnetic fields and can be described by the equation:
+It can be defined mathamatically using the following equation:

 > ### $$ F = \phi R = NI $$
 >> where: